semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 ### Restrict taint by type (Pro)

-By enabling `taint_assume_safe_booleans` Semgrep will automatically sanitize Boolean expressions (when it can infer that).
+By enabling `taint_assume_safe_booleans` Semgrep automatically sanitizes Boolean expressions when it can infer that the expression resolves to Boolean.

 For example, comparing a tainted string against a constant string will not be considered a tainted expression:

 <iframe src="https://semgrep.dev/embed/editor?snippet=6JvzK" border="0" frameBorder="0" width="100%" height="432"></iframe>

-Similarly, enabling `taint_assume_safe_numbers` Semgrep will automatically sanitize numeric expressions (when it can infer that).
+Similarly, enabling `taint_assume_safe_numbers` Semgrep will automatically sanitize numeric expressions when it can infer that the expression is numeric.

 <iframe src="https://semgrep.dev/embed/editor?snippet=oqjgX" border="0" frameBorder="0" width="100%" height="432"></iframe>